 So you're in your wings, flapping leisurely--we're in no hurry here.
 You're heading southeast; the sea's off your left wing; on the right, the alpine meadows of the Kurai Range float pale in the haze.
 Below and before you, to the horizon, is a plain covered in tall conifer forest.
 It could almost be Alaska, but for two things: you're almost naked yet still too hot, and that forest is a deep maroon.
 Young growth shines out, ruby or magenta; some sprucelike trees are almost purple.
 It's as if you've fallen into an infrared satellite photo.

 These are rhodophylls, at the cool end of their range.
 Get used to them!
-Plants using a closer analogue of chlorophyll do flourish on Kurai, but only in the cooler heights, where summer temperatures never exceed 50°C (122°F) or winters get below 30°C. That isn't just haze leaching the red from those woods far to your right; as they climb the long gentle slopes of Tsenrek Caldera, the nearest (and one of the lowest) of Kurai's shield volcanoes, more and more somber green chlorofers enter the mix.
+Plants using a closer analogue of chlorophyll do flourish on Kurai, but only in the cooler heights, where summer temperatures never exceed 50°C (122°F), or where winters get below 30°C--too cold for rhodofers.
+That isn't just haze leaching the red from those woods far to your right; as they climb the long gentle slopes of Tsenrek Caldera, the nearest (and one of the lowest) of Kurai's shield volcanoes, more and more somber green chlorofers enter the mix.

 That summit ridge, over six km above you (20,000'), is a very different green--the pale green of high, thin alpine meadows.
 The brief snows of winter have long since melted of course.
 Tsenrek's not really a mountain, after all--just a ruin.
 Its summit, six km higher, collapsed long ago; a broad caldera, partly filled by a lake, is all that's left now.